HLiam/remote-control/README.md

 [development]
 log = "debug"
 ```
-Where `{yourPort}` is a port number (it can be anything).
+Where `{yourPort}` is a port number (any unused port is valid).

-Now that everything is set up on the computer, we'll need to make DHCP reservation for the
+Now that everything is set up on the computer, we'll need to make a DHCP reservation for it (only
-computer (only follow this if you have DHCP enabled (as opposed to static ips)--if you don't know
+follow this if you have DHCP enabled (as opposed to static ips)--if you don't know if you have DHCP
-if you have it enabled, you probably do).
-This will ensure that the local ip of the computer on
+enabled, you probably do).
+This will ensure that the local ip of the computer on the network will
-the network will never change.
-How to do this varies depending on router you're using, but you can
+never change.
+How to do this varies depending on router you're using, but you can probably find the
-probably find the network configuration by typing `192.168.0.1` into the address bar of a browser.
+network configuration by typing `192.168.0.1` into the address bar of a browser.
+Then you'll need to
-Then you'll need to find where it shows connected devices, find the computer you want to use, and
+find where it shows connected devices, find the computer you want to use, and create a DHCP
-create a DHCP reservation for it.
-Note that only the computer(s) you want to control need a DHCP
+reservation for it.
+Note that only the computer(s) you want to control need a DHCP reservation, not
-reservation, not your iDevice.
+your iDevice.

 We should now be ready to deploy the server, check out the [deploy](#deploy) section to see how.

 ### iDevice <a name = "getting-started-idevice"></a>
 While we can interface with Remote-control any way we want, it's intended to be used with the
-Shortcuts iOS app.
+Shortcuts \*OS app.

 First, we need the master shortcut.
-This shortcut will provide an api to connect to the server to
+This shortcut will provide an api to connect to the server from
 other shortcuts; it is not intended to be run directly.
 You should only ever have one of this
-shortcut in your Shortcuts app.
+shortcut in your Shortcuts library.
 Get it
 [here](https://www.icloud.com/shortcuts/761eb83ac4e84b479f4e016ea4e702aa), then save it to your
-shortcuts.
+shortcuts library.

 Now that the scaffolding is setup, we can move on to deploying to our computer(s) and iDevice.
 Check out the [deploy](#deploy) section to see how.

 ## Deploy (& Build) <a name = "deploy"></a>
 Once all the [setup](#getting-started) is done, we're ready to deploy!

 ### Computer <a name = "deploy-computer"></a>
 To deploy the server, just use the deploy script